-In terms of disabled students, the College Undergraduate Prospectus, various information leaflets, College Disability Support Booklet and information on the website provide clear details of all the help pre-entry and the retention and progression support offered to students with a disability.
+In terms of students with a disability and/or SpLDs, the College Undergraduate Prospectus, various information leaflets, College Disability Support Booklet and information on the website provide clear details of all the help pre-entry and the retention and progression support offered to students with a disability.

-For the last 5 years, the College has begun reaching out to a new group - care experienced young people.
-This has led to the development of a special Care Leaver's Bursary award and several Care leavers gaining entry on degree courses.
+For the last six years, the College has been reaching out to a new group - care experienced young people.
+This has led to the development of a special Care Leaver's Bursary award in addition to personalised and specific support (pre and post entry) to this target group of students.